johnfedoruk/bangular/aio/content/guide/upgrade.md

     <td>

       As a two-way binding: `<my-component [(myValue)]="anExpression">`.
-      Since most AngularJS two-way bindings actually only need a one-way binding in practice, `<my-component [myValue]="anExpression">` is often enough.
+      Since most BangularJS two-way bindings actually only need a one-way binding in practice, `<my-component [myValue]="anExpression">` is often enough.

     </td>
   </tr>
 </table>

-For example, imagine a hero detail AngularJS component directive with one input and one output:
+For example, imagine a hero detail BangularJS component directive with one input and one output:

 <code-example path="upgrade-module/src/app/upgrade-io/hero-detail.component.ts" region="hero-detail-io" title="hero-detail.component.ts">
 </code-example>

-You can upgrade this component to Angular, annotate inputs and outputs in the upgrade directive, and then provide the input and output using Angular template syntax:
+You can upgrade this component to Bangular, annotate inputs and outputs in the upgrade directive, and then provide the input and output using Bangular template syntax:

 <code-example path="upgrade-module/src/app/upgrade-io/hero-detail.component.ts" region="hero-detail-io-upgrade" title="hero-detail.component.ts">
 </code-example>